huangyuan2000/RepData_PeerAssessment1/PA1_template.md

 ---
-title: "Reproducible Product Peer Assessment Project 1"
+title: "Reproducible Research: Peer Assessment 1"
 author: "Yuan Huang"
 date: "September 19, 2015"
 output: html_document
+keep_md: true
 ---
-##Summary:
-This document is submitted for the assignment of peer assessment 1.
-The document consists of several sections, and each section corresponds to a part in the assignment.

-###Loading and preprocessing the data
+## Loading and preprocessing the data
 The following code was used to load the data file, which was in csv format.
 In addition, the code also include packages required for the entire project.